 In the wild, you have the squirrels, jays, and boars, which also love to eat this seed.
-That is one of the reasons why this tree is so important for the environment.
+That is the reason this tree is so important for the environment.

 This movement is sowing awareness about deforestation and started because of a fire in 2015.
 It burned 8600 hectares in Sierra de Gata.
 The locals were really upset after seeing all the burned mountains and decided to make it green again.
 They joined the Reforest Accion association which nowadays has already 1000 volunteers of 41 nationalities.

-In September of 2019, they put their challenge on social media.
+In September 2019, they put their challenge on social media.
 Anybody can join, be it a single person or a small group.
 You only need to download their Guia Belotera, which is a guide to planting acorns, and just follow the easy instructions.
-You are requested to fill in a form to document where and how many you have sown.
+They request you to fill in a form to document where and how many you have sown.
 This helps to produce a living database on this project.

-The response has been fantastic and 250 actions were registered all over the country.
+The response has been fantastic, and they registered 250 actions all over the country.
 It is projected that between 10% to 20% of the planted seeds will develop into a tree.
 One has to take care though, that the seeds you collect, either from the tree or those that have fallen onto the ground, are good ones.
 The seed has to be hard and shiny.
 You can test them by putting them into water.
 Do not use the ones that float.

 Where should one plant